 MISSION

-Our mission is to be the model of educational excellence, innovation and leadership.
-We are committed to work collectively with students, families, and the community.
-We are dedicated to provide a safe and conducive environment for learning.
+Our mission is to be the model of educational excellence, innovation, and leadership.
+We are committed to working collectively with students, families, and the community.
+We are dedicated to providing a safe and conducive environment for learning.

 CORE VALUES